Allianz Arena to shine in UNICEF blue

 On the initiative of UNICEF, the United Nations Children's Fund, FC Bayern Munich and its partner SOS Children's Villages are working to promote the universal rights of children around the world.
-To mark World Children's Day, the Allianz Arena will be lit up in blue from 10:15 to 5:00 PM EST on November 20 as part of the "Turn The World Blue" campaign.
-The color is intended to highlight the obligation of all societies to enable children to grow up in a healthy and safe environment, regardless of their origin, gender or faith.
+To mark World Children's Day, the Allianz Arena will be lit up in blue from 16:15 to 23:00 CET on 20 November as part of the "Turn The World Blue" campaign.
+The colour is intended to highlight the obligation of all societies to enable children to grow up in a healthy and safe environment, regardless of their origin, gender or faith.
 Global challenges such as poverty, hunger, climate change and violent conflict threaten the lives and futures of millions of girls and boys.
 The pandemic has further exacerbated this situation.

 FC Bayern president Herbert Hainer: "We all have an obligation to work for a fairer and more sustainable future.
 It is in our hands to pass on a world worth living in to the younger generation.
-On November 20, blue will symbolize the joint commitment to this important action, and that is why we 'Reds' will also unite with all other supporters of children's rights on this day by displaying the UNICEF colour."
+On 20 November, blue will symbolise the joint commitment to this important action, and that is why we 'Reds' will also unite with all other supporters of children's rights on this day by displaying the UNICEF colour."

 No child should be left behind